mainkoon81/Study-09-MachineLearning-C/README.md

 <img src="https://user-images.githubusercontent.com/31917400/41533886-49e55b1a-72f4-11e8-8313-12ec22f57952.jpg" />
 <img src="https://user-images.githubusercontent.com/31917400/41535449-446184f6-72fa-11e8-9b38-95b8439c72fa.jpg" />

+### Fitting
-### How do neural networks process the input to obtain an output?
+How do neural networks process the input to obtain an output?
 ### 1.Feedforward
 What parameters(W,b) should they have on the edges(x1, x2) in order to model our data well?
  - The perceptron(the simplist NN) here is defined by a linear model where W1 > W2.